Unified-Projects/Unified-Obsidian/Unified-Projects/UnifiedOS/Architectural Stuff/Boot - Scrapped!.md

-Possible Plan to port to custom UEFI Bootloader again, but for the sake of compatability illl use GRUB.
+Possible Plan to port to custom UEFI Bootloader again, but for the sake of compatability I'll use GRUB.

 The kernel gets mapped to high virtual memory (```0xFFFFFFFF80000000```) as to allow full memory range for processes.
 Would be more important if on a 32 bit system.